 Use reverse deltas for the types that:

-- Normally need a source output library but do not need to be backed out (CA Endevordoes not backout/backin base/delta libraries).
+- Normally need a source output library but do not need to be backed out (Endevordoes not backout/backin base/delta libraries).

 - Are used exclusively on the workstation.